 In the mid 1880s, the City of Los Angeles could go several weeks without a fire.
-On the morning of February 1, 1886, the eight firemen at 26 Plaza had no expectations of alarms.
+On the morning of February 1, 1886, the eight "firemen" at 26 Plaza had no expectations of alarms.
 It was just another day in the growing little community of Los Angeles.
 But this day was different.
-This was the day the city officially began paying firemen - the true birthday of the Los Angeles Fire Department.
-For 15 years prior to this day, up to 380 men volunteered their services to the city as firemen.
+This was the day the city officially began paying firefighters - the true birthday of the Los Angeles Fire Department.
+For 15 years prior to this day, up to 380 men had volunteered their services to the city as firefighters.

 Los Angeles has always had a unique take on firefighting.
 Even in the early days, individuals who found firefighting to be an exciting lifestyle were making their mark.
 One of the the most popular volunteer companies (and a paid company after 2/1/1886) called themselves the Original thirty-eights, Engine Company Number 1.
 They held their own fund-raising events, and the city considered their activities to be major civic events.
 Today, Los Angeles still refers to its fire stations in the plural - Engine 86s, or simply, 86s.

-Today, the Los Angeles Fire Department responds to more than 1,100 emergency responses every day.
-3,600 uniformed members and civilian specialists protect four million people, and the department transports more than 500 people to area hospitals every day.
-2011 will mark the 125th anniversary of this storied Fire Department.
+Today, the Los Angeles Fire Department responds to more than 1,300 emergency responses every day.
+Approximately 3,200 uniformed members protect over four million people, and the department transports more than 600 people to area hospitals every day.
+2018 marks the 132nd anniversary of this storied Fire Department.
 We encourage you to visit the three local museums that house artifacts and display the history of the city and the LAFD.
 To learn more about the history of the department, you can also visit the online archives, as listed here in the LAFD website.

 — Disaster Readiness